In This Article

-Bitcoin ATM Summary
+Bitcoin ATMs: Summary

 Bitcoin ATMs, also known as BTMs, are machines that accept cash and dispense Bitcoin in return.
 Some ATMs also buy Bitcoin from you and dispense cash in return.